TL;DR

 FAQ

-- Should I launch on multiple platforms the same day?
-Yes for the post; stagger replies and engagement over 72 hours.
+- Should I launch on every platform the same day?
+Post the same day, but stagger replies and engagement across 72 hours.
+On ProductHunt specifically, the first 4 hours matter most — reply to comments fast.

-- Should I write before the launch or day-of?
+- Should I write before launch or day-of?
 Draft 3 days early, refine 24 hours out, post day-of.
+Pre-write your ProductHunt maker comment — it is the single highest-leverage asset on the page.

-- What if my launch fails?
+- What if my launch flops?
 Treat it as data.
-Most products take 2-3 launches to find traction.
+Most products take 2-3 launches to find traction; save what engaged and re-run the pipeline.

-- What about physical product visuals — packaging mockups, hero shots?
+- What about physical-product visuals — packaging, hero shots?
 Different prompt shape — see an AI packaging idea workflow and a structured product-image prompt.

 Related